otaviof/ravine/README.md

 #### `ravine.routes[n].request`

 Request defines the Kafka settings to produce a message in the topic used to gather requests for this specific route.
 Third party stream consumers would tap on this topic and react on its messages.

 - `ravine.routes[n].request.topic`: Kafka topic name;
 - `ravine.routes[n].request.valueSerde`: value serializer class, by default:
 `io.confluent.kafka.streams.serdes.avro.GenericAvroSerde`;
 - `ravine.routes[n].request.timeoutMs`: timeout in milliseconds to produce a message;
-- `ravine.routes[n].request.acks`: Kafka producer [`ack`][kafkaproducerdoc] approach, by default `all`;
+- `ravine.routes[n].request.acks`: Kafka producer [`ack`][kafkaproducerdoc] approach, by default
+using `all`;
 - `ravine.routes[n].request.properties`: kay-value pairs of properties to be informed in producer;

 #### `ravine.routes[n].response`